rajeshr264/bolt-beginner-hands-on-lab/02-acquiring-nodes/README.md

 ```
 4. The forwarded port value i.e `55985`, is the value that goes into the `<add port number for win-1 forwarded WinRM port number 5895>` in the `inventory.yaml` file.
 5. Repeat for `win-2` node.
+6. Using Remote Desktop App, log into your 2 Windows boxes using vagrant/vagrant as login and password.

 # Sample inventory.yaml file